Stay informed about our latest news,

 industry expansion.

-with technical progress emerges security challenges.
-Recently, President Lee punctuated
+security challenges.
+Recently, President Lee punctuated the important

-of South Korea’s AI development, stating
+Korea’s AI development, stating

 that “[…] only with strong cyber-security can Korea realistically become on of